fabiologe/sw_mirror/README.md

 # Snow White Mirror

-A project that tells you you're pretty, inspired by the magic mirror in Snow White.
+A mirror that finally tells me Im pretty
 (Note: Only works on Linux)

 ## Getting Started